rorymurdock/travel/content/pages/posts/2021-new-zealand.md

 subtitle: a trip to NZ
 date: '2021-07-18'
 thumb_img_alt: lorem-ipsum
-excerpt: Heading across the Tasman to Queenstown
+excerpt: 'Heading across the Tasman to Queenstown for two weeks of adventure, fun, an'
 hide_header: false
 seo:
   title: ''